matt-daneshvar/laravel-resource-controller/readme.md

 ```

 ### Limiting the exposed CRUD operations
-While the `Rest` trait automatically adds all CRUD operations to your controller, you may wish
+While extending `ResourceController` automatically includes all CRUD operations in your controller, you may wish
 to limit the available operations available for your specific resource.
 You could achieve that
 by limiting the routes you expose in your application:
 ```php